shown in other instead.

 HTC Vive Output with AppVive Plugin

 The AppVive plugin is used to support both the HTC Vive and the HTC Vive Pro head-mounted displays.
-It is supposed that you already have an HTC Vive/Vive Pro HMD installed.
+It is supposed that you already have HTC Vive/Vive Pro HMD installed.
 SteamVR will be set automatically on the HTC Vive (HTC Vive Pro HMD) installation.

 Both the windowed and the full screen modes are supported.
 By default, on the PC display the image is rendered in mono mode (image from the left eye).
 Use setViewportMode to change the mode to stereo (both eyes) as follows: